tillitis/tillitis-key1/doc/toolchain_setup.md

 ## Firmware: riscv toolchain

-The Tillitis Key 1 implements a [picorv32](https://github.com/YosysHQ/picorv32) soft core CPU, which is a RISC-V microcontroller with the M and C instructions (RV32IMC).
+The Tillitis TKey implements a [picorv32](https://github.com/YosysHQ/picorv32) soft core CPU, which is a RISC-V microcontroller with the M and C instructions (RV32IMC).
 You can read